smartsleepku/about/README.md

 exit
 ```

-Now you can run `npm start` from `desktop` and follow the steps on screen to activate limesurvey.
+Now you can run `npm start` from `desktop` and follow the steps on screen to activate limesurvey:
+* database location: sql
+* database user: survey
+* database password: <password for sql user>
+* database name: smartsleep
+* table prefix: lime_

 ## Test android app